onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 Then we consider two types of worlds:

-* In a “structural resolution” world, some deeper reason forces `theta_eff` to be tiny, so most consistent stories about the world have small `Tension_CP`.
+* In a structural resolution world, some deeper reason forces `theta_eff` to be tiny, so most consistent stories about the world have small `Tension_CP`.
-* In a “no resolution” world, there is no deeper reason, and our tiny `theta_eff` is just a lucky accident; in that case, any story that matches experiments ends up with large `Tension_CP`.
+* In a no resolution world, there is no deeper reason, and our tiny `theta_eff` is just a lucky accident; in that case, any story that matches experiments ends up with large `Tension_CP`.

 Q023 does not claim to know which type of world we live in.
 Instead, it: